LuJunwen212/CP3405-Project/evidence/progress_logs/standup_midweek_W31.md

 ## R2 Midweek Assessment

 The sprint is currently **proceeding as planned**.
 The progress this week has been smooth compared to last week.
-R3 was completed ahead of schedule, the R4/R5 code needs to be tested on Saturday to see if it can be successfully automated.while R6 is proceeding normally, and significant progress has been made on R8.
-R7/R10  are currently waiting for the planned dependencies, and R9 is expected to merge the branch on Friday and tag it on Sunday.
+R3 was completed ahead of schedule, the R4/R5 code needs to be tested on Saturday to see if it can be successfully automated. while R6 is proceeding normally, and significant progress has been made on R8/R10.
+R7 is currently waiting for the planned dependencies, and R9 is expected to merge the branch on Friday and tag it on Sunday.

 The next critical checkpoint is confirming that the upstream agent outputs are committed and usable by R8, followed by successful weekend automation, human review, branch merging, and creation of the exact `vW31` release tag.